gpietro/cognitive-landpage/README.md

 3. Create a new repository in Prismic

    - Define custom types.
-   - Add second language for the content
+   - Add a second language
    - Generate API_KEY.
 Insert API_KEY in .env.development and .env.production

 4. When custom types are created, define graqhql queries for each resource.